paploo/ProjectEuler/Erlang/README.txt

 One can recompile and refresh the main easily using
     > c(main).
+And don't forget that to exit the shell you run
+    > halt.

 If you do this with "../lib/problem", for example, it'll make and a local beam file instead of recompiling the one there.

+Note that if you want to one-off run, you can just run:

+$ erl -noshell -s main start -s init stop